michael105/static-bin/README.md

 Linux 64bit

-Currently some of the builds are a bit bloated,
-I'm about to shrink them.

-slterm is linked with fontconfig and freetype2.
-What is imho not the slimest possiblity.
-Have to sort that out.
+most tools accept -h / --help

-Several of the tools don't accept any options, they pipe stdin to stdout.
+Several of the tools don't have any options, they pipe stdin to stdout.

 eg blake3sum, base32, ..

+The link to these binaries is: https://github.com/michael105/static-bin/raw/refs/heads/main/toolname

+(replace toolname with the tool's name. you might need to chmod a+x the downloaded file..)

 ### Contents